 There's nothing more frustrating than downloading or transferring a video onto your Android phone, only to be greeted with “can't open file” or “unsupported audio codec” when you try to play it.
 So how do you fix the unsupported video file error?
 Read on and we will guide you through the solution.

-Before we get into the the details, it’s worth explaining why and how this problem occurs.
+Before we get into the details, it’s worth explaining why and how this problem occurs.
 It’s all about the codecs and containers.

 - What is a codec?

-First things first, codec is actually the abbreviation of compressor-decompressor.
-The name actually says it all: it's a method for encoding and decoding data, specifically for compressed data.
-Codecs take data (in this case video data) and either compress them so they can be sent or stored or decompress them so they can be viewed.
+Codec is actually the abbreviation of coder-decoder.
+The name actually says it all: it's a method for encoding and decoding data, specifically compressed data.
+Codecs take it (in this case video data) and either compress it so it can be sent or stored, or decompress it so it can be viewed.

 Usually, a container is also referred to as a file format.
 It takes care of packaging, transport and presentation (while the codec prepares the file for these actions).
 Containers take care of synchronizing the audio and video.
 A container is part of the file that determines the file type.
 In simple terms - if you have an androidpit.mp4 file, MP4 is the container.

-In most cases, the reason why you're getting an error message when you try to play a video file on your Android device is because the codec of your media file is different than that of your video player, or the fact that your video player doesn't support the (audio) codec.
-You might think that your media player arbitrarily decides to play and not play the same container type (aka file type), but a container can contain multiple types of codecs, and your phone might not support all of them.
+In most cases, the reason why you're getting an error message when you try to play a video file on your Android device is because the codec of your media file is not supported by your media player.
+Another possible reason is that audio codec is unsupported.
+You might think that your media player arbitrarily decides to play and not play the same file type, but a container can contain multiple codecs that your phone might not support.

 As mentioned above, one of the most likely reasons you’re getting the “can't open file”, “unsupported audio codec” or “unsupported video file error” is because your current media player doesn’t support the codec of your video file.
-The easiest solution is to switch from the default video player and download a new media player.
+The easiest solution is to switch from the default video player and download a new one.
+Here are two of the most versatile Android media players we recommend: